ConnorFriday-code/ClickerGameProjectTwo/README.md

 * Bold, clear, and easy to read

-* Large amount of read is very catching and creates a negative colour message
+* Large amount of read is very eye catching and creates a negative colour message

 ![Image of game-over header](readme-images/features-images/header-3.PNG)